wickerbox/Laen-Shift-Register/README.md

 # Laen's Shift Register Demo v2

 This is a project to convert Laen's shift register demonstration design into KiCad.
+The demo board provides eight output LEDs driven by an HC595 shift register with input press-buttons for data, clock, and latch.

+Each press of the clock button queues up the status of the data button; press the latch button to show the outputs.
+Reset everything by pressing the master reset button followed by the latch button.

 <img src="assembled.png">

 <img src="oshpreview.png">

+The boards can be chained together by the connectors at each end.

 <img src="chained.png">

 I've <a href="https://oshpark.com/projects/dWEtqIvz">shared the boards at OSH Park</a>, where you can buy a set of three for $28.85.

-Here are all of the parts:

 |Ref|Qty|Description|MF_Name|MF_PN|Digikey PN|
 |---|---|-----------|-------|-----|----------|